Who Are Tiny Homes For?

 Home Owner Desiring A Rental Income

-Homeowner that has established and existing home with large enough lot to accommodate a tiny home.
+Homeowner that has an established and existing home with large enough lot to accommodate a tiny home.

 With the Province of Ontario, mandating the permission of up to two (2) secondary units on a lot (one attached and one detached), you are looking to build some wealth for your retirement.